brianyi14/honda-accord-prices/README.md

 # Honda Accord Prices

 Brian Yi

 ## Introduction

-This project will be split into two parts:

-**Part 1:**

-We will be focusing on modeling and statistical analysis using the following models:

-    - Single Linear Regression
-    - Multiple Linear Regression
-    - Polynomial Regression (one variable)
-    - Polynomial Regression (two variables)
+**Purpose:** When looking to purchase a used car, I always find it difficult to gauge prices since used cars vary in mileage and age.
+Furthermore, I don't know if there is a significant difference in pricing between German, Japanese, or American cars of varying types (sedan or SUV).
+It is especially difficult to tell which car model is most worth its price.
+Even though these questions have more definitive answers when purchasing a new car, it can be quite different for used cars since certain cars may depreciate faster than others.
+In this project, we are building a model that can assist in evaluating the price of used cars based on all these features.

-The dataset we will be using is the UsedCarLot dataset has the following five variables: `age`, `price`, `mileage`, `model`, `make`, and `year`.
-Our target variable to predict is `price`, and the predictors we will focus on are `age` and `mileage`.
-We don't consider `model` and `make` since we will only be analyzing the price of Honda Accords.
-We will use residual analysis visualizations and various hypothesis tests to evaluate individual models.
-The nested F-test will be our main test used to compare different models and help us to determine the best model for predicting Honda Accord prices.
+**Method of Approach:** We will be using the UsedCarLot dataset that has the following five variables: `age`, `price`, `mileage`, `model`, `make`, and `year`.
+This project will be split into two parts in predicting our response variable, `price`:

-**Part 2:**

-We will be focusing on one-way ANOVA and two-way ANOVA tests for this part to investigate the variance withing roup means within the `UsedCar` dataframe we will create.
-We will add two new variables, `type` and `country`, in order to conduct these tests. `type` will be either sedan or SUV depending on the car. `country` represents a car's country of manufacture, which will either be Japan, Germany, or the US.

-For our one-way ANOVA test, the independent variable we are interested in is the `model` variable with respect to `price`.
-In other words, we want to determine whether different `model` cars have different `prices`.

-For our two-way ANOVA test, the independent variables we are interested are `type` and `country` with respect to `price`.
-This time, we want to see whether a different `type` of car with different `country` origins will have different `prices`.
+**Part 1:** Since I want to purchase a Honda Accord, we will determine what prices I should be expecting based on an Accord's `age` and `mileage`.
+We build a few different linear and polynomial regression models with these two variables to predict `price`.
+We do some hypothesis testing to briefly evaluate these models before using the nested F-test to determine the best model.
+Next, we conduct some residual analysis for our best model to check for constant variance, normality, and zero mean.
+Finally, we take our model out for a spin and predict the prices for a Honda Accord that I would be looking to buy.

+**Part 2:** For the second part of this project, we want to see if the average prices of cars are different between various car models.
+We use a one-way ANOVA test, with `model` as the predictor and `price` as the response variable, to detect if any car model has a different mean price from the others.

+We also want to determine whether cars with a different country of manufacture and of a different type (sedan or SUV) have a different mean price.
+Therefore, we add two new predictors, `type` and `country`, in order to conduct this analysis.
+We use a two-way ANOVA test, with the independent variables being `type` and `country`, to predict `price`.

+**Results:** The model we found (multiple linear regression with `age` and `mileage` as predictors) for predicting Honda Accord prices did a good job in fitting our dataset based on the metrics we evaluated it with.
+Our analysis of whether car prices differed based on model, type (sedan or SUV), and country of manufacture revealed that German cars were the most expensive.
+We do note that this result is heavily influenced by our limited dataset.